 Section 703.
-Proposals for Purchase.-Every bid or proposal for bonds or notes to be sold at public or private sale shall be in writing and shall be placed in a sealed envelope sufficiently labeled to indicate that it is a bid or proposal for the bonds or notes being sold, before being delivered to the officer designated to receive the same, or to his or her authorized delegate.
+Proposals for Purchase.-Every bid or proposal for bonds or notes [to be sold at public or private sale] shall be in writing, shall be properly executed, and, in the case of public sale, bids shall be placed in a sealed envelope sufficiently labeled to indicate that it is a bid or proposal for the bonds or notes being sold, before being delivered to the officer designated to receive the same, or to his or her authorized delegate.

 Section 704.
-Opening of Bids.-At the time and place fixed in the notice, or at a subsequent hour on the same date to which the time may have been adjourned prior to the opening of any proposals pursuant to any right of adjournment reserved in the official notice of sale, the bids or proposals received shall be publicly opened by the designated officer, or his or her authorized delegate, and publicly read aloud.
+Opening of Bids.-[At] In the case of public sale, at the time and place fixed in the notice, [or at a subsequent hour on the same date to which the time may have been adjourned prior to the opening of any proposals pursuant to any right of adjournment reserved in the official notice of sale,] the bids or proposals received shall be publicly opened by the designated officer, or his or her authorized delegate, and publicly read aloud, unless the governing body determines to return all bids unopened.